wyldphyre/Slayer/README.md

 ### TODO:
-* Store default configuration as a resource and automatically install to the users application data folder
+* Add Jump Menu options to edit/locate the configuration file
 * Update ReadMe on how to get started once the new configuration location code is in place
-* Add Jump Menu options to edit/locate the configuration file
 * Refactor code so that the user interface can be more easily replaced in the future
 * Document use of the configuration file
 * Document command line switches